kazihabiba201/flutterapptask/README.md

 - Loading State: A loading indicator is displayed while the API is being queried.

 ### Task 5: Local Database Storage for Contacts
-- Description: The app includes a Contacts screen where users can add new contacts, which are then saved into a local SQLite database.
+- Description: The app includes a Contacts screen where users can add new contacts, which are then saved into a local SQfLite database.
 - Functionality:
 - The floating action button opens a dialog to add a new contact’s name and number.
-- The contact information is stored in a local SQLite database.
+- The contact information is stored in a local SQfLite database.
 - The Contacts screen displays the list of saved contacts and refreshes automatically when new contacts are added.

 ## Usage